asura1234/Contacts/README.md

 This is a single view app.
 The main view can be broken into two collection views (top: profile image collection view, bottom: profile information collection view).
 Profile image collection scrolls horizontally, and profile information collection view scrolls vertically.
 I followed the model view controller designer pattern in this project.
 The app is data driven with the data derived from the [contacts.json](contacts.json) and images from [avatars.zip](avatars.zip).

 ## Features
--Synchronize scrolling between the profile image collection view and profile information collection view -Update selection when either of the collection view is being scrolled -Enable paging on the bottom collection
+- Synchronize scrolling between the profile image collection view and profile information collection view
+- Update selection when either of the collection view is being scrolled
+- Enable paging on the bottom collection
--Center the profile image cell when it is selected -Stop the scrolling with a profile image cell alwasy in the center of the profile image collection view
+- Center the profile image cell when it is selected
+- Stop the scrolling with a profile image cell alwasy in the center of the profile image collection view
+- show a shadow under the profile image collection view during scrolling, and hide it after scrolling is finished